antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

   dirac-pilot-version -S v8r2p42

 NOTE: YOU HAVE TO KEEP TWO PILOT VERSION.
-AFTER YOU EXECUTED THIS COMMAND PLEASE MODIFY THE CS! for example:/Operation/LHCb-Production/Pilot/Version to v8r2p42, v8r241
+AFTER YOU EXECUTED THIS COMMAND PLEASE MODIFY THE CS! for example:/Operation/LHCb-Production/Pilot/Version to v8r2p42, v8r241 The newer version should be the first in the list

 for checking and updating the pilot version.
 Note that you'll need a proxy that can write in the CS (i.e. lhcb-admin).
 This script will make sure that the pilot version is update BOTH in the CS and in the json file used by pilots started in the vacuum.